Nanahawau/image-repository/README.md

 Postman Collection
 ------------------
 At the root of the project is a postman collection file, import into Postman and use as a guide.
-Alternatively, you can use the link below to access the postman docs online. https://documenter.getpostman.com/view/9516731/TVzViGL2
+Alternatively, you can use the link below to access the Postman docs online. https://documenter.getpostman.com/view/9516731/TVzViGL2

 Swagger Documentation URL
 -----------------------------
-When you run the application, you can access the swagger docs on this url http://localhost:8900/swagger-ui.html#/
+When you run the application, you can access the Swagger docs on this url http://localhost:8900/swagger-ui.html#/